Whiplash Injury Claims

 How a Truck Accident Lawyer Can Help

 Whiplash doesn't have to be life-threatening to be serious and deserving of compensation.
 If you have been involved in an accident with a commercial truck and you sustained whiplash injuries as a result, you should seek the help of a truck accident attorney from Arnold & Itkin.
-We have recovered millions of dollars in settlements for our clients and accomplish this because of our aggressive method of legal representation.
+We have recovered more than $1 billion in settlements for our clients and accomplish this because of our aggressive method of legal representation.
 Truck drivers should be held accountable for their reckless driving and negligence, and in some cases, even the trucking company should be held accountable.
 There are many types of

 truck accident injuries you can sustain after an accident, and if whiplash is one of them, contact an attorney from our firm to see how we can help you get the compensation you deserve.
 Our attorneys will evaluate your specific case free of charge to you and best determine how we can help you.